-- 1. Written notice given to any complainant(s) or respondent(s) will include the following: - 4.a.
-Sufficient detail to allow the individual to prepare a response (including source of information [KG2] if possible, description of the alleged behavior(s), and specific alleged Code violation(s)); and the date, time, and location of a disciplinary proceeding to address the allegations.
-Absent exigent circumstances, the Student Conduct Authority will notify a respondent of any alleged Code violation(s) a minimum of within seven business days before a disciplinary proceeding. - 2.
-Written notice given to any complainant(s) or respondent(s) will include: - a.
-Sufficient detail to allow the student to prepare a response (including source of information, description of the alleged behavior(s), and specific alleged Code violation(s)); and - b.
+- 1. Written notice given to any complainant(s) or respondent(s) will include the following: - a.
+Sufficient detail to allow the individual to prepare a response (including source of information if possible, description of the alleged behavior(s), and specific alleged Code violation(s)); and the date, time, and location of a disciplinary proceeding to address the allegations.
+Absent exigent circumstances, the Student Conduct Authority will notify a respondent of any alleged Code violation(s) a minimum of within seven business days before a disciplinary proceeding. - b.
 The date, time, and location of an information session, during which the complainant or respondent may review all known inculpatory or exculpatory information related to the allegation, a listing of all known witnesses who have or will provide information in a proceeding, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized. - c.
-Notice that a student may waive the information session and advance directly to a formal hearing process by submitting notification in writing within two business days after the sending of the notice of alleged violation(s).
-If the information session is waived, not less than five days before any disciplinary proceeding on the charge, a student will receive a statement of available processes and rights, an opportunity to view all known inculpatory or exculpatory information related to the allegation, and a listing of all known witnesses who have or will provide information a minimum of five days prior to any disciplinary proceeding. - d.
-A separate notice including the date, time, and location of the disciplinary proceeding (if applicable) will be provided a minimum of seven days before any such proceeding.
+The identity of the hearing body and a listing of all relevant known witnesses will be made available a minimum of five business days in advance of the disciplinary proceeding. - d.
+Applicable deadlines for submissions by the individuals including, but not limited to, impact statements, information, objections, and witness identification where not otherwise specified will be specified in the notice letter.
+The University may adjust these deadlines with written notice in a reasonable amount of time prior to the disciplinary proceeding. - 2.
+Legal Guardians of any student under the age of eighteen at the time of the alleged violation(s)may also be notified of pending alleged violation(s).